-Hopefully, you noticed a trend that no matter my allegiances, I have the utmost respect for my opponents and their fans.
+No matter my allegiances, I have the utmost respect for my opponents and their fans.
 They, like me, are human beings, and they deserve the same dignity that all humans deserve at all times.
-Sure, we may have disagreements and good natured debates about whose team is better, but that doesn’t give any reason to taunt, belittle, trash-talk, or berate anybody associated with an athletic competition, whether a participant, coach, official, or spectator.
+Sure, we may have disagreements and healthy debates about whose team is better, but that doesn’t give any reason to taunt, belittle, trash-talk, or berate anybody associated with a competition, whether a participant, coach, official, or spectator.

 Furthermore, there is absolutely no place for intimidating or degrading language or, even worse, violence based on sports.